s2-streamstore/s2-sdk-rust/README.md

 # Rust SDK for S2

-The Rust SDK provides an ergonomic wrappers and utilities to interact with the [S2 API](https://buf.build/streamstore/s2/docs/main:s2.v1alpha).
+The Rust SDK provides ergonomic wrappers and utilities to interact with the [S2 API](https://buf.build/streamstore/s2/docs/main:s2.v1alpha).

 ## Getting started